-The FTAC functions described in this chapter refer to openFT V11.0.
+The FTAC functions described in this chapter refer to openFT V12.1.
 If a different openFT version is used on your BS2000 server, the functional scope may differ.

-A complete description of openFT-AC is provided in the manuals below which are available for the various openFT versions:
+A complete description of openFT-AC is provided in the following manual below which is available for the various openFT versions:

-- openFT for BS2000/OSD User Guide This manual contains a complete description of the FTAC functionality, the FTAC commands, and also a description of the associated CSV outputs and OPS variables.
+openFT (BS2000) - Command Interface This manual contains a complete description of the FTAC functionality, the FTAC commands, and also a description of the associated CSV outputs and OPS variables.

-- openFT for BS2000/OSD Messages

 This manual contains all the FTAC messages.